P\'{o}lya-type inequalities on spheres and hemispheres: Auxiliary results

 \section{Auxiliary results}

-In order to derive the P\'{o}lya--type inequalities we will make extensive usage of several results which we now collect here.
+In order to derive the P\'{o}lya--type inequalities we have made extensive usage of several results which we now collect here.
 Except for Lemma~\ref{Mother} below, these are mostly known, but we include them here for ease of reference.

 We will use the following Stirling bounds for $n!$.
 For any positive real $x>0$ there exists some $0<\theta <1$ such that \cite[6.1.38]{A}, $ \Gamma(x+1)= \sqrt{2\pi} x^{x+\frac{1}{2}}e^{-x+ \frac{\theta}{12x}}$.
 Hence, for any $n\geq 1$ we have